ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

   - community call
   - events
 description: "Tips from choosing a topic to capturing outcomes"
-preface: "In December 2020, Stefanie Butland, rOpenSci’s Community Manager, gave a presentation and Q & A session on community calls for Code for Science & Society Event Fund grantees and fiscally-sponsored project leaders.
+preface: "In December 2020, Stefanie Butland, rOpenSci’s Community Manager, gave a presentation on community calls for Code for Science & Society Event Fund grantees and fiscally-sponsored project leaders.
 Emily Lescak, CS&S Event Fund Manager, led the discussion.
-This post is adapted from the original at GET LINK https://eventfund.codeforscience.org/blog/URL."
+This post builds on [the summary post](https://eventfund.codeforscience.org/community-call/) from that session."
 twitterImg: blog/2021/02/02/ropensci-community-calls/commcalls-img.png
 twitterAlt: "collage of images from community calls with 3 Zoom views of speakers, a notes doc and view of someone's screen"
 ---